jellyfish26/OmoroINE/README.md

-# TURNKHackathon2018
+# TRUNKHackathon2018
-TURNKHackathon's project (in Osaka 2018)
+TRUNKHackathon's project (in Osaka 2018)